milkodev/bookipi-test/README.md

 This is a **drop-in backend** you can give to candidates for the Quiz Maker take-home.
 It exposes the endpoints from the brief and stores data in a local SQLite file (`data.sqlite`).

+Use node version 20.19.5 or up to avoid problem in installing dependency

 ## Quick start

 ```bash